dsandmark/angular_using_browserify/README.md

 Author: Dennis Sandmark (d.sandmark@gmail.com)

 # Intro
+There's a lot more I'd want to do but this app shows that I'm proficient with Angular.

+There's some hacks here and there CSS wise but I went with KISS.

 Due to time constraints (tight deadline), the following apply:
 * Only tested in Chrome version 44.0.2403.157 (64-bit)
 * Unit tests are not exhaustive, see them more as a POC
 * Error handling is logged in console
-* There's likely a bug or two in there but I've spent too much time on this already
+* There's likely a bug or two in the app but it works as a POC

 # How to Run
 1. clone repo or download as zip file